AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 ```

 - `prefetchArray`: An array of `TargetPrefetch` objects for various mbox locations.
-- `targetParameters`: The `TargetParameters` object configured for the prefetch request.
+- `targetParameters`: A `TargetParameters` object configured for the prefetch request.
-- `completion`: A callback that is invoked with a nil value if the prefetch is successful, or with an error otherwise.
+- `completion`: A callback that is invoked with a `nil` value if the prefetch is successful, or with an error otherwise.

 **Example**